Pig World

 More information

-• The latest guidance will appear here at 12:30pm on Thursday, July 3: Capital items: guidance for applicants and agreement holders – GOV.UK
+• You can view the guidance here: Capital items: guidance for applicants and agreement holders – GOV.UK

 • More information on these new items will be available later this summer on the Grant Finder tool.
 As new items will be available later this year, Defra encourages farmers to plan ahead and consider all potential applications before applying.